 Emily L. Newman, PhD

 Emily L. Newman, PhD, is a postdoctoral research fellow in the Ressler Lab where she examines persistent behavioral-, neural circuit- and molecular-level changes in response to social stress.
 Emily earned her B.S. in Psychology from Tufts University, graduating with high honors for thesis work on glutamatergic contributions to alcohol-heightened aggression.
 She continued with her graduate training at Tufts University in the laboratory of Klaus A. Miczek, PhD, with support from a Ruth L. Kirschstein Predoctoral Individual National Research Service Award (F31).
-Emily’s doctoral studies combined novel behavioral approaches, molecular techniques and optogenetics to functionally characterize the role of thalamic neuropeptidergic cells in social stress-escalated alcohol consumption.
-As a postdoctoral researcher, Emily is identifying social stress-sensitive neuronal populations that contribute to social fear extinction deficits.
+Emily’s doctoral studies combined novel behavioral approaches, molecular techniques and optogenetics to functionally characterize the role of neuropeptidergic cells in social stress-escalated alcohol consumption.
+As a postdoctoral researcher in the Ressler Lab, Emily is identifying molecularly defined social stress-sensitive neuronal populations that contribute to social fear extinction deficits.
+Her present work is supported by a Ruth L. Kirschstein Postdoctoral Individual National Research Service Award (F32).

 PubMed Google Scholar